 The cafe had a nice quiet atmosphere with a lovely little outdoor courtyard, and a power outlet nearby!
-And the staff (and woman who runs the joint) were also incredibly friendly, hospitable, and professional.
+And the staff (and woman who runs the joint) were also friendly and professional.

-Oh, and the food and drinks were delicious and reasonable priced, especially given that they serve stuff you just can’t find many places on the Kenyan Coast.
+Oh, and the food and drinks were delicious and reasonably priced, especially given that they serve stuff you just can’t find many places on the Kenyan Coast.